 - It seems like the GPU is overheating.

 Because of these factors, you might see reduced GPU Usage.
 Make an effort to determine which one is preventing the performance of your GPU.
 After selecting the primary offender, you don’t need to worry about making the necessary repairs.
 I will demonstrate the most straightforward approach to resolving that problem.

 On the other hand, the MSI GTX 1660 is one of the best budget Nvidia graphics cards available on the gaming market.
 It is the best GPU under $300 for gaming.
-Also the Best Graphics Card under $300 in 2022 is difficult to find in today’s market, as GPU prices are at an all-time high.
+Also the Best Graphics Card under $300 is difficult to find in today’s market, as GPU prices are at an all-time high.

 How to Fix Low GPU Usage

 You can attempt to fix the low GPU Usage by updating your computer’s GPU drivers and the chipset drivers.
 Adjust the settings so that the dedicated GPU is used rather than the integrated GPU only, switch the GPU to high-performance mode, address the issue of the GPU overheating, and ensure that your power supply unit is not experiencing wattage issues.

 Have you given the preceding material a careful read?
 I hope you have read and understood the primary cause of the issue with low GPU usage.
 Let’s go straight to the mending part, shall we?

 The following are some solutions to the problem of low GPU usage: